minna-devops/cs-ej4101-fall-2019-014-starter/index.md

 Currently, however, I'm on parental leave taking care of my 1.5-year-old girl.
 Slowly but surely the days were starting to take shape and the sleep was starting to be enough to be able to do something else with my time other than childcare and then Mimmit koodaa entered my life.

+[Click here](diary-014.html) to read my thoughts about this course.